cap-js/docs/cds/cdl.md

   jobTitle: String;
 };
 ```

+Note: CAP does **not** enforce uniqueness for key elements of a view or projection.

 Use a CDL cast to set an element's type, if one of the following conditions apply:
 + You don't want to use the inferred type.